syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

-‘Gets the  number of cells present in the row and gets total number of cells including the collumn.
+‘Gets the  number of cells present in the row and gets total number of cells including the column.

 Private tab As Hashtable = Me.htmluiControl1.Document.GetElementsByUserIdHash()